CONTACT US

 How React Native works?

-Just as in React.js development, React Native apps are written with a combination of JavaScript and JSX, an XML markdown language for developing UIs which replace HTML and CSS.
-From JSX, the components are composed into native components.
+Just as in React.js development, React Native applications are written with a combination of JavaScript and JSX, an XML markdown language for developing UIs which replace HTML and CSS.
+From JSX, the components are composed of native components.
 Dedicated to specific platforms, they can create a fast and natural experience for app users.

 Then, it invokes the native rendering APIs in Java, for Android, and Objective-C for iOS.
 It also exposes JavaScript interfaces for platform APIs, which allows RN apps to access features like GPS location.